sunxiaoning/mygaops/README.md

 ### 1. Setting Up a MySQL Galera Cluster
 >__Note:__
 >1.
+Ensure that all nodes can communicate with each other via passwordless SSH to properly set up a MySQL Galera Cluster.
+>2.
+To successfully set up a MySQL Galera Cluster, you must have sudo or root privileges.
+>3.
+The recommended test environments are Rocky Linux 8 and RHEL 8; other operating systems are currently unsupported to ensure optimal setup and reliability.
+>4.
 Galera-4 and MySQL-WSREP 8.0 are required; Galera-3 and MySQL-WSREP 5.7 are not recommended and have not been tested.
->2.
+>5.
 If you specify a custom version of Galera-4 and MySQL WSREP 8.0, you must ensure that the same version is installed on all cluster nodes.

 #### 1.1 Initial Node Setup
 ```bash
 # 1. Set bootstrap mode